stacksjs/stacks/README.md

 # The Atomic UI & UX Framework

 The ultimate goal of the Stacks Framework is to _help you_ create & maintain component (UI) & function (UX) libraries.
-It shouldn't be a chore creating maintaining them.
+It shouldn't be a chore creating or maintaining them.
 Stacks allows you to easily build highly-composable & scalable libraries—in beginner & expert-friendly ways—embodying [Composability-First Design](/composability-first-design.md) principles.

 > _The clever way to build component & function libraries._